xAPI-vle/xAPI-vle-recipe/login.md

 # VLE User Logged In Recipe
-Purpose
+##Purpose
-An activity for a user logining in to a VLE
+An activity for a user logging in to a VLE
 ## Definition
 ### Actor